plaid/plaid-java/DEPLOY.md

 mvn release:perform
 ```

-If things go wrong, run `mvn release:rollback` and re-execute the above commands.
+If things go wrong, run `mvn release:rollback` and `mvn release:clean` and re-execute the above commands.

 If things go right, this will release a new artifact with a bumped patch version to the Sonatype staging maven repository.